Learning About Esophageal Stricture

 Strictures are usually treated with a procedure called esophageal dilation.
 Dilation can open up narrow areas of the esophagus.

-Before the procedure, you will get medicines through a needle in your vein (I.V.) in your arm or hand.
+Before the procedure, you will get medicines through a vein (intravenous, I.V.).
 These medicines reduce pain and will make you feel relaxed and drowsy.
-Your throat will also be numbed.
-You may not remember much about the treatment.
+You will also get medicine sprayed on the back of your throat to numb it.
+You may not remember much about the procedure.

-The doctor will guide a balloon or a plastic tool for widening (dilator) down your throat and into your esophagus.
-The dilator is used to widen any narrow area.
+The doctor will guide a balloon or a plastic tool (dilator) down your throat and into your esophagus.
+Then the dilator is expanded, like a balloon filling with air.
+It widens any narrow parts of your esophagus.

-Ask your doctor when you can drive again.
-Your doctor will tell you when you can go back to your usual diet and activities.
-Do not drink alcohol for 12 to 24 hours after the test.
+Your doctor will tell you when you can go back to your usual diet and activities and what things to avoid that may have caused the stricture.

-You may still need to treat some symptoms of GERD.
+You may still need to treat some symptoms of gastroesophageal reflux disease (GERD).
 Your doctor may give you information about that.

 Author: Ignite Healthwise, LLC Staff